Significantly more patients treated

 4 min

 More than 70,000 patients will be treated in 2021, with turnover rising to CHF 175 million.
-Read our media release about the annual results.
+Read our media release on the annual results.

 Zollikerberg Hospital treated around 70,530 patients in 2021.
 Even adjusted for the coronavirus test centre patients, a significant increase in patient numbers was recorded in the inpatient and outpatient areas - by around 4.5 % overall compared to 2019.
 Sales rose by a pleasing 7.8 % compared to 2020.
 As the 6.6 % increase in costs was slightly lower than the growth in income, the EBITDA margin was a very good 11.7 % by Swiss hospital standards.